ckeditor/ckeditor5/docs/tutorials/abbreviation-plugin-tutorial/abbreviation-plugin-level-1.md

 	} );
 ```

-Rebuild the project now, refresh the browser and you should see that the `AbbreviationEditing` and `AbbreviationUI` plugins were loaded.
+You should see that the `AbbreviationEditing` and `AbbreviationUI` plugins were loaded.

 ## The model and the view layers